Integral Yoga (Satchidananda): Spread in the West

 In 1966, filmmaker Conrad Rooks invited Swami Satchidananda to visit Europe.
 During this visit, he was invited to give talks and classes at Divine Life Societies throughout Europe.
 He returned to Europe thereafter, having received invitations to speak on Integral Yoga at Yoga conferences, at Yoga centers, and to serve as an advisor to Yoga organizations.
 During the first European visit, pop artist Peter Max consulted with Rooks and then suggested that Swami Satchidananda visit America on his return to the East.
 A two-day visit led to an extended stay in order to teach Integral Yoga to American students.

 In 1966, the first Integral Yoga Institute was founded on the Upper West Side of New York City.
 There, Swami Satchidananda, and some of his newly trained students began leading classes for the general public in Hatha, meditation, breath work, and stress management.
 In August 1968, a group of students took up residence in an apartment in the 500 West End Avenue building to immerse themselves in the yogic lifestyle, forming the first Integral Yoga ashram.

 Swami Satchidananda's students in New York planned and organized a public lecture on Integral Yoga for him to deliver at Carnegie Hall.
 There, a sold-out Hatha demonstration and lecture took place in January 1969.
 Later that year in August, he was invited to give the invocation at the opening of the Woodstock Music and Art Festival.

 Soon after, Satchidananda's weekly lectures on Integral Yoga moved to the Universalist Church on Central Park West, as crowds became larger.
 Finally, in 1970, a large building in New York's West Village was purchased, which continues to be the site of the Integral Yoga Institute today.
 The members of the Institute opened New York's first vegetarian food store, Integral Yoga Natural Foods, in 1972.
 It remained the only all-vegetarian health food store in Manhattan until it closed January 2019.

 More Integral Yoga Institutes, teaching centers, and ashrams opened in the late 1960s and early 1970s across America.
 In 1975, Integral Yoga established one of the first Yoga teacher training certification programs and, in 1999, joined with other US-based Yoga lineages to form the Yoga Alliance.

-Allegations of sexual abuse
+Allegations of sexual misconduct

 In 1991, protesters accused Swami Satchidananda of molesting his students.
-Several former disciples claimed he used his spiritual authority to coerce them into sexual relationships.
-In response, at least 12 board members of various branches of IYI stepped down.
-Ex-members formed a support group, the "Healing Through Truth Network".
+Two former disciples publicly claimed he used his spiritual authority to coerce them into a sexual relationship.
 Swami Satchidananda denied all claims of misconduct.
 None of the alleged victims filed criminal charges.